 Paris metro: Saint-Lazare station.
 Map.

-The menu remains faithful to tradition, with fresh seafood and traditional cuisine, which, without being pretentious, knows how to live up to its reputation.
+The menu remains faithful to tradition, with fresh seafood and traditional cuisine, which knows how to live up to its reputation.
 The fine leek tart and medley of tangy salad, the fisherman's pot with light butter and shellfish stock, the veal liver with crispy bacon and mashed potatoes, the hot chocolate profiteroles are among the classics.
 Good value for money.

 Paris metro: Saint-Germain-des-Près metro station.
 Map.

-Train Bleu is the largest and most impressive Art Nouveau restaurant in town.
+Train Bleu is the largest and most spectacular Art Nouveau restaurant in town.
 As Paris was about to receive a major new Universal Exhibition in 1900, the Gare de Lyon, with trains to Lyon, Marseille and the French Riviera, had to take the appearance of a palace.
 The project was entrusted to architect Marius Toudoire.
-He built the 64 meters clock-tower, the monumental facade of the sation and a prestigious buffet, symbol of travel, comfort and luxury.
-The Train Bleu, as it was called was inaugurated in 1901.
+He built the 64 meters clock-tower, the monumental facade of the station and a prestigious buffet, symbol of travel, comfort and luxury.
+The Train Bleu was inaugurated in 1901.

 Gildings, mouldings, chandeliers, frescoes representing the cities served by the station cover the walls of the restaurant, giving it the appearance of a museum.
 Good classical French food.
-Expensive.
-First set menu at 49 euros.
+Interesting set menus.

 The city has a rich legacy of restaurants from the Art Déco time (1910-1930), the revival time after World War I. In addition to the selected restaurant below, the list includes among others Prunier and Café du Commerce.

 Well known since 1927 in Paris artistic circles and a true Art Déco masterpiece, La Coupole is the most famous Parisian brasserie in the world.
-In the heart of Montparnasse district.
 Very large room, confortable, beautiful decoration.

 Paris metro: Metro station Vavin on line 4.
 Map.

-The city is less famous for Art Nouveau than Barcelona.
-Nevertheless, the Art Nouveau restaurants are not the only examples in town of this beautiful style
+The city is behind Barcelona for Art Nouveau.
+Nevertheless, the Art Nouveau restaurants are not the only examples in town of this style

-The metro entrances designed by Hector Guimard have become emblematic examples of Art Nouveau.
-The city was also the site of the Exposition Universelle in 1900 which introduced the movement to people from across the world.
+The metro entrances designed by Hector Guimard are emblematic Art Nouveau examples.
+The 1900 Exposition Universelle introduced the movement to people from across the world.

-Some of the structures built for the occasion and still standing today also represent the new style, in particular, the gallery of the Grand Palais.
-The Eiffel Tower, finished in 1889, is also considered to be an Art Nouveau structure.
+A few structures built for the occasion and still standing today also represent the new style, in particular, the gallery of the Grand Palais.
+The Eiffel Tower, finished in 1889, is considered an Art Nouveau structure.

 Completed in 1889 for Paris' world exhibition, the Tour Eiffel - Eiffel Tower in English - was designed and built in just two years by 132 workers and 50 engineers.
 At 300 meters, it remained the world tallest monument until 1930 when the Chrysler Building was completed in New York City.